brian-p-ray/text-captcha/README.md

 	});

 Please note that captcha_user is the input name for the user submitted captcha value.
 We added the captchaCheck rule for captcha_user to implement our custom Validator method.

+---
+## Notes
+- This plugin currently supports one form per page.
+- Put text-captcha call before validation to remove possibility of order of operation issues.

+## Todo
+- Refactor to allow more usage of textCaptcha more than once per page.
+- Add more math methods (subtraction).
+- Add more to readme